Battle of Cape Machichaco

 The battle of Cape Machichaco was a naval battle which took place on 5 March 1937 off Bermeo, during the Spanish Civil War, between the Spanish Nationalist heavy cruiser and four Basque Navy trawlers escorting a Republican convoy.
 The trawlers were protecting the transport ship Galdames, which was sailing to Bilbao with 173 passengers.

 Prelude

 On 4 March, four armed trawlers of the Basque Auxiliary Navy section of the Spanish Republican Navy, Bizcaya, Gipuzkoa, Donostia and Nabarra departed from Bayonne, France.
 Their intention was to defend Galdamess mail, passengers, machinery, weapons, supplies and 500 tons of nickel coins property of the Basque government.
-Canarias sailed from Ferrol with Salvador Moreno as the captain, with orders to stop the transport ship.
+Canarias sailed from Ferrol with Salvador Moreno Fernández as the captain, with orders to stop the transport ship.
 Galdames, which was steaming up with the lights and the radio switched off, was outrun by Bizcaya and Gipuzkoa.

 Next morning, while all the trawlers were watching for Canarias, Galdames rejoined them.
 Bizcayas captain was Alejo Bilbao, Nabarras Enrique Moreno Plaza from Murcia, Gipuzkoas Manuel Galdós, and Donostia's Francisco Elortegi.